hungrxyz/hungry.dev/Content/Posts/2020/base64-encoding-options.md

 ---

 # Base64 Encoding Options
 Encoding binary data to [Base64](https://en.wikipedia.org/wiki/Base64) is a common operation in the programming world.
-Simplest usecase is probably to [transport binary data over the network](https://stackoverflow.com/a/201510) in common encoding so it doesn't get currupt while being processed by different systems.
-There are more [usecases](https://en.wikipedia.org/wiki/Base64#Implementations_and_history), some of them are also mentioned in examples bellow.
+Simplest [use case](https://stackoverflow.com/a/201510) is probably to transport binary data over the network in common encoding so it doesn't get currupt while being processed by different systems.
+There are more [use cases](https://en.wikipedia.org/wiki/Base64#Implementations_and_history), some of them are also mentioned in examples bellow.

 In this article we will go over the different encoding options provided in Apple's [Foundation](https://developer.apple.com/documentation/foundation) framework as part of the [`Data`](https://developer.apple.com/documentation/foundation/data) object.